 Spiritual Meaning of the 3rd Eye

 Awareness of the third eye stretches back into ancient history and cultures.
-Although usually viewed as a metaphysical or spiritual construct, the third eye chakra is closely linked to the pineal gland and the brain as a whole.
+Although usually viewed as a metaphysical or spiritual construct, the third eye chakra is closely linked to both the pineal gland and the brain as a whole.
 In fact, an “open” third eye may enable an individual to see non-physical energy fields such as the aura.

 Many ancient artifacts and drawings of deities show individuals with a dot, a literal eye, or a snake protruding from their foreheads between the eyes.
-In the Hindu tradition, the god Shiva has many powers stemming from his mastery of the third eye.
+In the Hindu tradition, the god Shiva has many powers stemming from his mastery of the 3rd eye.
 He is reputed to be able to send lightning or scorching fire from his third eye at will.

 An awakened or opened third eye also allows one to see into higher dimensions and levels of consciousness.
 Dreams may be related to the third eye.
 Dreams are often full of symbolism.
 They may contain hidden clues to current situations and future directions in your life.
 The accurate interpretation of dreams involves both intuition and an understanding of symbolic images.
 These capabilities relate to the third eye chakra.

 Download a full-size infographic of Chakra Sounds on our FREE STUFF page!